Harsh-Lalai/Geo20QPlus/README.md

 # Geo20Q+

 Geo20Q+ is a geographically balanced dataset designed to evaluate implicit geographic biases in Large Language Models (LLMs) through a multi-turn deduction game inspired by *20 Questions*.
-It includes entities of two types—**Notable People** and **Culturally Significant Things**—from diverse regions across the globe.
+It includes entities of two types, **Notable People** and **Culturally Significant Things**, from diverse regions across the globe.
 This dataset is introduced in our paper: The World According to LLMs: How Geographic Origin Influences LLMs' Entity Deduction Capabilities

 ## File Structure